 "§ 105-113.35.
-Tax on tobacco products other than cigarettes. cigarettes and vapor products.
+Tax on tobacco products other than cigarettes.

-- (a) Tax.
+- Tax.
 Tax on Tobacco Products.
-An excise tax is levied on tobacco products other than cigarettes at the rate of twelve and eight-tenths percent (12.8%) of the cost price of the products.
-This tax does not apply to the following: - (1) A tobacco product sold outside the State. - (2) A tobacco product sold to the federal government. - (3) A sample tobacco product distributed without charge. - (a1) Tax on Vapor Products.
-An excise tax is levied on vapor products at the rate of five cents $(5\phi)$ per fluid milliliter of consumable product.
-All invoices for vapor products issued by manufacturers must state the amount of consumable product in milliliters. - (a2) Limitation.
-The taxes imposed under this section do not apply to the following: - (1) A tobacco product or vapor product sold outside the State. - (2) A tobacco product or vapor product sold to the federal government. - (3) A sample tobacco product or vapor product distributed without charge. - (b) Primary Liability.
-The wholesale dealer or retail dealer who first acquires or otherwise handles tobacco products or vapor products subject to the tax imposed by this section is liable for the tax imposed by this section.
-A wholesale dealer or retail dealer who brings into this State a tobacco product or vapor product made outside the State is the first person to handle the tobacco product or vapor product in this State.
-A wholesale dealer or retail dealer who is the original consignee of a tobacco product or vapor product that is made outside the State and is shipped into the State is the first person to handle the tobacco product or vapor product in this State.
+An excise tax is levied on tobacco products other than cigarettes and vapor products at the rate of twelve and eight-tenths percent (12.8%) of the cost price of the products.
+This tax does not apply to the following: - A tobacco product sold outside the State.
+(1) - (2)A tobacco product sold to the federal government. - (3)A sample tobacco product distributed without charge. - Tax on Vapor Products.
+An excise tax is levied on vapor products at the rate of (a1) five cents (5φ) per fluid milliliter of consumable product.
+All invoices for vapor products issued by manufacturers must state the amount of consumable product in milliliters. - Limitation.
+The taxes imposed under this section do not apply to the following: (a2) - A tobacco product sold outside the State.
+(1) - (2) A tobacco product sold to the federal government. - A sample tobacco product distributed without charge.
+(3)